kizniche/Mycodo/README.md

 ----

 - [x] Authorization log (for successful and unsuccessful logins)
+- [X] Support Raspberry Pi camera module for snapshot monitoring
+  - [ ] Timelapse video creation ability (define start, end, duration between, etc.)
+  - [ ] Video streaming (I already have this working!, update soon)
 - [ ] Automatic log file backup when a certain size is reached
 - [ ] Support naming/renaming relay identifier from the web interface
-- [ ] Support Raspberry Pi camera module for video/snapshot monitoring and timelapse photography
 - [ ] Support for more than one temperature/humidity sensor
 - [ ] Support for guest login (view only)
 - [ ] Update user interface